 As a unified platform, businesses can sign up to sell on all three sites through B2W Marketplace.
 Sellers must be registered companies in Brazil.
-Registration and listing is free, and a 16% commission fee is charged on the total order value including shipping.
+Registration and listing is free, and a 16% commission fee is charged on the total order value including shipping, plus R$5 per sale.
 B2W has its own fulfillment program, similar to Amazon FBA.

 Note that visitors from outside Brazil are blocked from visiting Submarino, Americanas and Shoptime directly, but the B2W marketplace website is accessible.

 The second-largest ecommerce group in Brazil is Via Varejo.
 It has many similarities with B2W Group, as a large Brazilian retail chain with over 1000 physical stores across the country.
 It also operates three ecommerce businesses with third-party marketplaces: Casas Bahia, Extra and Pontofrio.

 All three sites sell a wide range of products, but with a particular focus on computing, electronics and home appliances.
 Casas Bahia has 84 million visitors per month, Extra has 25 million monthly visits and Pontofrio has 24 million visits per month.